 - Monitors social media trends and uses those trends to keep the business in the conversation

-- Engages with followers and has an ability to talk with not at followers
+- Engages with followers and has the ability to talk with not at followers

-- Has an ability to answer questions and resolve customer support issues quickly
+- Has the ability to answer questions and resolve customer support issues quickly

-One of the most important steps in your hiring process is the job interview.
-Getting here requires diligence, eliminating the unqualified applicants and only speaking with the most qualified.
+One of the important steps on how to hire a social media manager is conducting the job interview.
+Getting here requires diligence, eliminating unqualified applicants, and only speaking with the most qualified.

-It’s important to ask each candidate the same interview questions as it will allow you to evaluate them evenly.
+It’s important to ask each candidate the same interview questions, as it will allow you to evaluate them equally.
 Consider some of the following questions:

 - How do you plan and schedule social media posts and campaigns?